-The sample program consists of 2 files (PLC file and System Manager file).
+The example program consists of 2 files.
+On the one hand the PLC file and on the other System Manager file.

 First open the PLC file and compile it so that you have the .tpy file available that is required for the System Manager.